Skip to main content

 What does "TSB" mean?

-A notice from a manufacturer to dealerships describing a known issue and its fix, not classified as a safety recall.
+A notice from a manufacturer to its dealership network describing a known issue and its authorized fix, not classified as a safety recall.

 Why does TSB matter for vehicle safety?